Healthcare Keynote Topics

-Healthcare is changing rapidly.
-2012 through 2014 will be the most unstable years we have ever seen.
+Healthcare is still changing rapidly.
+2014 through 2016 will continue to be unstable.
 Everyone in healthcare, from physicians and nurses to pharmacists and insurance brokers, is wondering what to do: What is the best path forward, for their part of healthcare and for them personally?
-In talks over the past two years, Joe Flower has been advising groups as diverse as hospital executives, physicians, nurses, physical therapists, pharmaceutical marketers, independent pharmacists, health plans, health insurance brokers and consultants, community health groups, free clinics, ambulatory surgery centers, home health providers, emergency physicians, healthcare suppliers, device manufacturers, and healthcare information companies.
+Joe Flower has been advising groups as diverse as hospital executives, physicians, nurses, physical therapists, pharmaceutical marketers, independent pharmacists, health plans, health insurance brokers and consultants, community health groups, free clinics, ambulatory surgery centers, home health providers, emergency physicians, healthcare suppliers, device manufacturers, and healthcare information companies.
 Whatever your group, Flower’s practical, useful insights and analysis will help you plan your future better.

 How We Can Drive Down Real Costs in Health Care